 Helping with Tourists

-The person we seek needs to be calm and considerate as we are a jungle family.
+The person we seek needs to be calm and considerate as we are a jungle family running a centre of great healing.
 The tribal ways are different to that of the Western world and we live in a calm space that is very different from your hustle and bustle, we move slowly and speak with great consideration.
 Our lineage means that we are frequently dieting Master plants and this requires a great deal of dedication and peace.
-We seek a person who can help us translate for other westerners that are staying here from Spanish to English.
+We seek a person who can help us translate for other guests that are staying here from Spanish to English.
 We need people who are also open to respecting the retreat centre rules as the energetic space is very important for us, no alcohol or drugs can be consumed by any one that we accept into our home.

 The land on which you stay is our home and we shall welcome you as one of our own children.
-In exchange we ask that you please help us to keep our lives running here, to translate for the visitors, help with cleaning and cooking and with the children and help us to take care of our plants on the land.
+In exchange we ask that you please help us to keep our lives running here, to translate for the guests help with cleaning and cooking and with the children.

 Shipibo and Spanish on the project ( English for emails)

 The accommodation we offer is basic and beautiful.
 You will be in a grass roofed open long house, a wooden built builidng in the breezy part of our jungle home.
 It has no walls but this is what you want when you are in the jungle!!It is a shared space, not a private one and you will be sleeping with up to 8 people in the same space.
 We ask that you please bring a mosquito net with you, a mattress will be provided.
-We have 8 double mattresses in this space and one of them will be yours plus a little cubby for storing your clothes.
-We also have a kitchen for guests and volunteers and this has a cooker and fridge in it which will be accessible to you during your stay.
+We also have a kitchen for guests and volunteers and this has a cooker and fridge in it which will be accessible to you during your stay, along with a cubby on a shared shelf for storing your food.

 Drinking water can be bought in the village but not much food, if you require fruit please bring it with you as this is not something we provide!!
 We have water on site also but it will need to be boiled before consumption.